As a QQI Approved Training Provider/Institution Qualtec are required to publish External Reviews. The following are the latest reviews:

 Qualtec is committed to encouraging and enabling adults to achieve their learning goals through quality training with appropriate support, thus promoting equal opportunities and widening participation.

-Any act or omission, which affects adversely the rights of any learner/staff member or which disrupts the orderly and responsible conduct of any company activity, or which violates the Learner Agreement or incidents of misconduct, shall constitute a breach of discipline.
+Any act or omission, which affects adversely the rights of any learner/staff member or which disrupts the orderly and responsible conduct of any company activity, or which violates the Learning Agreement or incidents of misconduct, shall constitute a breach of discipline.
 Disciplinary action may result in a suspension for a fixed period or permanent expulsion from the course.
 Gross misconduct will result in immediate expulsion from the course.
 Gross misconduct could include physical or verbal abuse of another learner or trainer or academic misconduct.

 The following are a non-exhaustive list of Academic Misconduct: